iszczesniak/cpp/memory/index.md

 both became the constructor elision.
 However, in C++17, what used to be the unnamed RVO became the *temporary materialization*.

-This example demonstrates the copy elision in the initialization of:

-* a local variable,

-* a parameter,

-* a result.

-Compile the example with, then without the flag `-fno-elide-constructors`.
-Notice the differences at run-time.

 ```cpp
 {% include_relative elide.cc %}
 ```

+Compile the example with, then without the flag `-fno-elide-constructors`.
+Notice the differences at run-time.

 Compile the various previous examples of passing arguments to and returning results from functions but without disabling the constructor elision.
 Notice that with constructor elision, objects are not copied (nor moved) unnecessarily.

-When a temporary is passed by value as an argument, that temporary is created directly (i.e., with the constructor elided) in the location of the function parameter.

 This functionality is a C++17 feature, but prior to C++17 it was known as the return value optimization (RVO), because it was an optional